freealise/fretboard/README.md

 ### Variant:
 ends of strings go through a tube at the bottom like cello end pin, with pitch pedals for each string (aligned to both sides of feet and knees)
 or attach each string on a spring with lever (~floyd rose); string volume (distance from pickup) - bends do not change pitch on uneven fretboard
-conductive fabric on fretboard and over it ?

 ### Alternatives:
 #### wind